When it comes to being a marketer the most important principle I've learned is this: know thy funnel.

 The B2B marketing funnel is a wild animal.
 It’s a way for marketers to represent the customer journey is an easy to understand manner.

 The marketing funnel is an ideal representation of the customer journey.
-To understand how customers actually journey through it, we use pipeline marketing data,
+To understand how customers actually journey through it, we use pipeline marketing data.
+For even more information, see the list of engagement tactics for every stage of the marketing funnel.

 We as marketers try to solve a variety of technical and creative problems, and the guiding principle is know thy funnel.